-In March 2024 a completely new solution received a positive and far-reaching assessment from TÜV Nord.
-This assessment is applicable both to ISO26262 (ASIL B, SEooC) as well as to IEC61508 (SIL2): As part of an innovative development project together with Elektrobit Automotive GmbH in Erlangen, emlix has developed a Linux Safety Monitor which reliably supervises the Linux kernel, enabling a SIL2 application to be run directly on Linux.
+In March 2024, a completely new solution has received a positive and very far-reaching assessment from TÜV Nord.
+This applies to both IEC 61508 (SIL2) and ISO 26262 (ASIL B, SEooC): As part of an innovative development project together with Elektrobit Automotive GmbH in Erlangen, emlix has developed a Linux Safety Monitor which reliably supervises the Linux kernel, enabling a SIL2 application to be run directly on Linux.
 This allows bridging the gap between safety and open source solutions which has existed until now.

-This solution is immediately available for integration into projects in domains such as medical technology, industrial automation, and power engineering.
+This solution is now available for project integrations in areas such as medical technology, industrial automation and power engineering.

 SIL2 Safety applications directly on Linux